 The More Volatile the Investment, the More Likely It Is Better in Taxable

-This is a tricky one to do anything with.
-You are more likely to be able to tax loss harvest a volatile investment and since you can only tax-loss harvest in a taxable account, it stands to reason that more volatile investments belong in a taxable account.
+This is a tricky one.
+You are more likely to have the ability to tax-loss harvest a volatile investment, and since you can only tax-loss harvest in a taxable account, it stands to reason that more volatile investments belong in a taxable account.
 The problem with this approach is its interaction with the other principles.
-A more volatile investment often has higher expected returns (and thus shouldn't be in a taxable account.)
+A more volatile investment often has higher expected returns (and thus shouldn't be in a taxable account).
 It is also more likely to need frequent rebalancing, which incurs transaction costs in a taxable account.
-In some cases, such as volatile speculative instruments, the investment is less tax-efficient (as you may be paying ordinary income tax rates or collectible tax rates.)
+In some cases, such as volatile speculative instruments, the investment is less tax-efficient (as you may be paying ordinary income tax rates or collectible tax rates).
 Plus, capital losses have a different value to different taxpayers.
-If you already have $700K in capital losses you're carrying over year to year, a few thousand more probably isn't going to make much difference.
-But all else being equal (which it never is), a volatile investment goes in taxable.
+If you already have $700,000 in capital losses you're carrying over year to year, a few thousand more probably isn't going to make much difference.

 Principle #5 of Asset Location

-Place High Expected Return Assets into Tax-Free Accounts But Recognize You Are Taking on More Risk
+Place High-Expected-Return Assets into Tax-Free Accounts, But Recognize You Are Taking on More Risk

-Lots of asset location guides will recommend you put stocks in Roth (tax-free) accounts and bonds in tax-deferred accounts.
-I don't have a problem with this recommendation and I generally follow it.
+Lots of asset location guides will recommend that you put stocks in Roth (tax-free) accounts and bonds in tax-deferred accounts.
+I don't have a problem with this recommendation, and I generally follow it.
 What I have a problem with, however, is when people think this is some kind of free lunch.
 It isn't.
 The reason you expect a higher overall return by doing this is because you are putting more of your assets, at least on an after-tax basis, into a riskier asset class.
-Since you are taking on more risk, you should have a higher return!
+Since you are taking on more risk, you should have a higher return.

 Perhaps the best way to think of a tax-deferred account is to consider it as two separate accounts.
-The first belongs to you and is nearly identical to a typical tax-free account like a Roth IRA.
+The first belongs to you, and it is nearly identical to a typical tax-free account like a Roth IRA.
 The second belongs entirely to the government.
 You are simply investing it on their behalf for a few years before paying it in taxes.
 If you think of your tax-deferred accounts this way, it's easy to understand why this strategy is not a free lunch.

 Let me demonstrate with another example.
 Let's assume two investors each put 50% of their portfolios into stocks (8% assumed return) and 50% into bonds (3% assumed return), but they do so in different accounts and let it ride for 10 years with no rebalancing.